network-and-Data-Science-IUT/earthquake_prediction_package/docs/source/set_temporal_id.rst

 **Description**

-Label a group of samples with the same temporal ID according to the desired temporal unit and step.
-Temporal ID identifies which time period a sample belongs to.
+The set_temporal_id function within the EarthquakeForecast package allows users to assign temporal identifiers to groups of samples based on desired time units and steps.
+These temporal IDs help label and categorize samples according to their specific time intervals.

 **Usage**